TIME TO READ: 3m 30s

 - Woven materials like our Rehau weave and synthetic Batyline mesh are also suited to coastal properties as they’re extremely durable, breathe, and are highly resistant to UV damage and mildew.
 The furniture can also be easily brushed or hosed down to remove any salt or sand build up.

-Outdoor Furniture for Rainy Weather & Cold Climate
+For Rainy Weather & Cold Climate

 - Clever drainage in cushioning and quick dry foams, together with durable fabrics means you no longer need to avoid selecting the more comfortable and luxurious outdoor settings.
 Our range of outdoor fabrics are mould proof and dry quickly, a perfect garden furniture for wet weather.